Postgraduate Virtual Open Day 18 July 2018

 - Digital Media and Social Networks

-- Introduction to Computer Vision
+- Deep Learning and Computer Vision

 Please note that modules are subject to change.

 Visit the School of Electronic Engineering and Computer Science website.

 An upper second class degree is normally required, usually in electronic engineering, computer science, maths or a related discipline.
 Students with a good lower second class degree may be considered on an individual basis.
 Applicants with unrelated degrees will be considered if there is evidence of equivalent industrial experience.